astronomer/docs/learn/data-quality.md

 :::info

-You can find more information on how to use Great Expectations with Airflow in the [Orchestrate Great Expectations with Airflow](airflow-great-expectations.md) tutorial.
+You can find more information on how to use Great Expectations with Airflow in the [Orchestrate Great Expectations with Apache Airflow®](airflow-great-expectations.md) tutorial.

 :::

 Great Expectations is an open source data validation framework that allows the user to define data quality checks in JSON.
 The checks, also known as Expectation Suites, can be run in a DAG using the GreatExpectationsOperator from the [Great Expectations provider](https://registry.astronomer.io/providers/airflow-provider-great-expectations/versions/latest).
 All currently available Expectations can be viewed on the [Great Expectations website](https://greatexpectations.io/expectations) and creation of [Custom Expectations](https://docs.greatexpectations.io/docs/oss/guides/expectations/custom_expectations_lp/) is possible.

-The easiest way to use Great Expectations with Airflow is to initialize a Great Expectations project in a directory accessible to your Airflow environment and using the automatic creation of a [Checkpoint](https://docs.greatexpectations.io/docs/terms/checkpoint) and [Datasource](https://docs.greatexpectations.io/docs/terms/datasource) from an [Airflow connection](connections.md) by the GreatExpectationsOperator.
+The easiest way to use Great Expectations with Airflow is to initialize a Great Expectations project in a directory accessible to your Airflow environment and using the automatic creation of a [Checkpoint](https://docs.greatexpectations.io/docs/terms/checkpoint) and [Datasource](https://docs.greatexpectations.io/docs/terms/datasource) from an [Apache Airflow® connection](connections.md) by the GreatExpectationsOperator.
 This basic usage of the GreatExpectationsOperator does not need in-depth Great Expectations knowledge and full customization is possible.

 When using Great Expectations, Airflow task logs show the results of the suite at the test-level in a JSON format.
 To get a [detailed report](https://docs.greatexpectations.io/docs/terms/data_docs/) on the checks that were run and their results, you can view the HTML files located in the `great_expectations/uncommitted/data_docs/local_site/validations` directory in any browser.
 These data docs can be generated to other backends as well as the local file.